The Radical Right in the European Parliament

 Duncan McDonnell is a Professor in the School of Government and International Relations at Griffith University, Brisbane.
 He has published widely on right-wing populism.
 His current work focuses on radical right populist alliances in Europe and political party organisations.

-Annika Werner is a research fellow at Griffith University, focusing on party behaviour, representation, and public attitudes in Western democracies.
+Annika Werner is a Senior Lecturer at the Australian National University, focusing on party behaviour, representation, and public attitudes in Western democracies.